LLMs Prompted for Graphs: Hallucinations and Generative Capabilities: The Topologies of LLM Graph Hallucinations (RQ1)

-We now rely on graph embeddings, for examining the relative proximity of LLM outputs.
-We employ the Karate Club library \cite{karateclub} for that purpose, with the NetLSD method \cite{tsitsulin2018netlsd} with default parameters, before we run a t-SNE appearing in Figure \ref{tsne-kc}.
-(Les Misérables and graph atlas 50 are deferred in Appendix \ref{a:others}.)
+We now rely on graph embeddings to evaluate the relative proximity of LLM outputs.
+We employ the Karate Club library \cite{karateclub} with the NetLSD method \cite{tsitsulin2018netlsd} with default parameters and Figure \ref{tsne-kc} shows their t-SNE (Les Misérables and graph atlas 50 representations are deferred in Appendix \ref{a:others}.)

-Despite the proximity of some related model architectures such as llama-2 or ChatGPT, a relatively smooth spread appear in this t-SNE, with clusters that mix graphs obtained by different vendors.
-Older versions of llama models (version 2) appear the less related to KC in this embedding.
+Despite the proximity of model families such as Llama-2 or ChatGPT, a relatively smooth spread appears in the t-SNE, with clusters that mix graphs belonging to different vendors.
+Older versions of Llama models (version 2) appear the less related to KC in this embedding.